Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/Journal.md

 -
 ---

+### 2021-5-31
+You're never sure you're [[transgender|trans]].
+I heard that in a [[tiktok]] today.
+I don't think you admit that you're [[transgender|trans]].
+It's not a decision.
+You don't even really discover it.
+You just one day realize that you're a girl, and it makes total sense.
+That part is so obvious that it doesn't feel real.
+It feels like a dream that you can't achieve, and the process of achieving it is the difficult part
 ### 2021-05-29 6:52 pm
 I seem to have had less [[anxiety]] since I started caring about [[socialization|social interaction]] as much.
 The reason I was able to care less is because I'm finding more joy in other things I do and I think maybe liking myself a little bit more
 ### 2021-05-24